AhiyaHiya/JumpTo/README.md

-Utility app for having fast folder access.
+# Utility app for having fast folder access.

+Helper app that is used in conjunction with you shell environment.
+The resulting CLI is meant to be a fast mechanism for storing key-value pairs in a fast datastore, which returns the path of a folder you want saved, indexed by key, and uses that path to set the environment to that location.

 # Setting up a Python virtual environment